YU-MITC/moodle-mod_kalmediares/README.md

 ------

 This is a resource module.
-Teachers can create media view page (embed media) in their courses, and can view students' play/view status.
+Teachers can create media play page (embed media) in their courses, and can view students' play/view status.
 This plugin is updated with stable releases.
 To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediares/).

 Requirements